16A Canns Lane, Hethersett, Norfolk.

 Once you have your plans and digital mapping drawn up you must submit them via the government’s online planning portal [https://www.planningportal.co.uk/] which will direct your application to the appropriate local authority.

-Please call me contact us for a free no obligation consultation.
+Please call me contact us for a free no obligation consultation and let us take you through an initial planning appraisal to assess any potential site you have.